 AWS Startup Security Baseline (AWS SSB)

-Jay Michael, Amazon Web Services (AWS)
+Amazon Web Services (contributors)

-The Amazon Web Services (AWS) Startup Security Baseline (SSB) is a set of controls that create a minimum foundation for businesses to build securely on AWS without decreasing their agility.
-The controls in this guide are designed with early startups in mind, mitigating the most common security risks without requiring significant effort.
-As the organization grows or to address the needs of larger enterprises, you can scale and build upon these controls.
-They form the basis of your security posture and are focused on securing credentials, enabling logging and visibility, managing contact information, and implementing basic data boundaries.
+The AWS Startup Security Baseline (SSB) is a set of controls that create a minimum foundation for businesses to build securely on AWS without decreasing their agility.
+These controls form the basis of your security posture and are focused on securing credentials, enabling logging and visibility, managing contact information, and implementing basic data boundaries.

-The controls in the AWS SSB are separated into two categories, account and workload.
+The controls in the AWS SSB are separated into two categories: account and workload.
 Account controls help keep your AWS account secure.
 It includes recommendations for setting up user access, policies, and permissions, and it includes recommendations for how to monitor your account for unauthorized or potentially malicious activity.
 Workload controls help secure your resources and code in the cloud, such as applications, backend processes, and data.
 It includes recommendations such as encryption and reducing the scope of access.

 Some of the controls recommended in this guide replace the defaults configured during initial setup, while most configure new settings and policies.
 This document should in no way be considered comprehensive of all available controls.